 Far more frequently, insomnia results from another service-connected condition.
 If the underlying service-connected condition is a mental health disorder, insomnia will be combined into that disorder when service connected.

 The only way insomnia will be treated as a separate disorder as a secondary condition is if it results from a physical condition or illness.
 An example of a physical source of insomnia is a severe back condition causing a veteran too much pain to sleep.

 Disorders which disrupt the REM cycle are known as parasomnias and they are considered a sleep behavior disorder.
 In other words, parasomnias are disorders characterized by abnormal or unusual behavior of the nervous system during sleep.

 Most of the time, REM disorders are going to be symptoms rather than actual service-connectable conditions.
 Most veterans have a REM disorder due to PTSD, traumatic brain injury (TBI), or other conditions which might be service-connected.
 However, as a symptom, a REM disorder might help elevate the claim into a higher percentage rating.

-Berry Law Firm was founded by Vietnam War Veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many Veterans on our team who understand what it means to serve and know, firsthand, the struggles many of our clients face every day.
+Berry Law was founded by Vietnam War Veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many Veterans on our team who understand what it means to serve and know, firsthand, the struggles many of our clients face every day.

-If your VA disability claim has been denied, Berry Law Firm may be able to help.
+If your VA disability claim has been denied, Berry Law may be able to help.
 We have been successfully representing Veterans for decades.
 Contact us today for a free case evaluation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.